opencomputeproject/SAI/ptf/docs/PTF-SAIv2Overview.md

 3. Root fanout switch connects leaf fanout switches and test servers using 802.1Q trunks. *The root fanout switch is not mandatory if there is only one testbed or a test server is only used by one testbed.
 In this case, the leaf fanout switch can be directly connected with NIC of the test server by 802.1Q trunk.*
 4. Any test server can access any DUT port by sending a packet with the port VLAN tag (The root fanout switch should have this VLAN number enabled on the server trunk)

-Needed device and equipment in this doc
+Device and equipment needed in this doc
 > Note: The device information below is just an example.
 They are not mandatory.
-Please make adjustments according to your actual devices.
+Please make adjustments according to your actual environment.
 - Test Servers: `dev-acs-serv-01`
 - Fanout Switches
   - Root Fanout Switch (optional): `dev-7260-11` HwSku:`Arista-7260QX-64`
   - Leaf Fanout Switch: `dev-7260-16` HwSku: `Arista-7260QX-64`
 - SONiC DUT: `str-s6000-acs-10` HwSku: `Force10-S6000`

- > Note: By default, we use PTF32 topology for SAI PTF testing.
-With PTF32 topology, it will use 32 ports, it needs to test against more ports, like 64 ports, please use the PTF64 topology or other customized configuration.

- > Compared with other [SONiC Logical topologies](https://github.com/sonic-net/sonic-mgmt/blob/master/docs/testbed/README.testbed.Overview.md#logical-topologies), SAI-PTFv2 is simpler, it only gets connected from PTF to DUT.

- > For more detail about the SONiC testbed topology please refer to [sonic testbed overview](https://github.com/sonic-net/sonic-mgmt/blob/master/docs/testbed/README.testbed.Overview.md).

 ## Setup Testbed
 *In this part, we will build PTF-SAIv2 infras using sonic-buildimage.*